-United Pentecostals, also called Oneness Pentecostals, are known for their rejection of the Trinity, which is a hallmark doctrine in orthodox Christianity.
-They are also known for their belief that water baptism and speaking in tongues are necessary for salvation.
+United Pentecostals, also called Oneness Pentecostals, are known for rejecting the Trinity, a hallmark doctrine in Orthodox Christianity.
+They also believe that water baptism and speaking in tongues are necessary for salvation.
 Besides doctrine, one practice the women are known for is not wearing makeup or jewelry.

 United Pentecostal women don’t traditionally wear makeup or jewelry because they believe doing so violates the Bible’s instructions about associating with the ways of the world and what constitutes proper dress appearance.
 Refraining from outward “adornments” is a mark of holiness in the tradition.